St Patrick's College, Wellington: Sport

+St. Pat's Town has produced 6 All Whites. including James Mcgarry, Kosta Barbarouses, Liberato Cacace, Clayton Lewis, Tinoi Christie, and Lukas Kelly-Heald, Also 1 South Sudan player, Manyumow Achol.
+With multiple Wellington Phoenix current and former players including Alby Kelly-Heald, and Eamonn McCarron.
+While other former Wellington Phoenix players Jackson Manuel, Noah Karunaratne, and Marco Lorenz.

 The St. Patrick's College Rugby Club formally became a member of the Wellington Rugby Football Union on 26 March 1886, with Messrs Saunders and McMahon the first Club delegates to the Union.

 Culture

 The college choir, Con Anima, were regular attendees of the national finale between 1999 – 2009.
 (They would usually receive Silver or Gold Awards) Con Anima, won the national platinum award in 2004.
-After a 6-year hiatus from making the national finale, Con Anima made the national finale in 2015 where they received a Silver award.
+After a 6-year hiatus from making the national finale, Con Anima made the national finale in 2015 where they received a Silver Award.
 In 2018, Con Anima qualified for the national finale where they received a Bronze award.
 They again qualified for the national finale in 2023, again receiving a Bronze Award.
+They again qualified for the national finale in 2025, and receiving Silver Award.
 The choir have produced five albums, and sing under the direction of HOD music, Roger Powdrell.
 Their most recent CD, Jubilation, was launched to commemorate the 125th Jubilee of St Patrick's College.
 The college has a proud history in the art of A Capella singing, with many significant national placings, including 3 national quartet championships, 3 national chorus championships and 2 chorus silver medals.
 Most recently, the quartet Fourth Inversion set an international secondary scoring record with an average score of 75.1 in 2015.
 The Saints Chorus are the three-time 2010, 2011 & 2013 NZ Male Chorus Champions.
 They attended the 2011 BHS International Youth Chorus Festival in Las Vegas, NV USA, where they placed in the Top 10 and were the highest placed secondary school chorus in this International Contest.

+School structure

+Students are allocated into one of four houses and compete throughout the year in house competitions.
+Each house is named after an important person in the school history, as follows: